usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * locations of library dependencies are always normalized to `mvn://` or `jar+file://` such that file access inside a library is always done in the same way and very few clients have to distinguish different cases of `loc` schemes.
 Normalization to the `mvn://` scheme also enables debug-stepping through library code with the Rascal debugger.
 * the old `lib://` scheme has completely disappeared, in favor of `mvn://` which is more precise due to the additional version number and group id.
+* the computations that configure the interpreter and the compiler, by constructing a PathConfig, were re-implemented and rationalized.

 ### REPL/Console improvements